-During the COVID-19 emergency, no Medicaid cases will be closed for failure to renew or failure to provide documentation.
-Any case that is closed for failure to renew or failure to provide documentation will be re-opened and coverage restored to ensure no gap in coverage.
-Renewals will be extended for 12 months.
+During the COVID-19 emergency, Medicaid cases due to renew in March, April, May, June, July and August will be extended for 12 months, even if the renewal is not returned.
+Any case that is closed for failure to renew or failure to provide documentation during COVID-19 will be re-opened and coverage restored to ensure no gap in coverage.
 Excess resources cases will be extended for 6 months.
 See below for information regarding coverage for Surplus cases.

 The renewal extension applies to all renewal cases including Office of Mail Renewal, MLTC, Nursing Home Eligibility, Medicare Savings Program, MBI-WPD (entitled to 6 months extended grace period if loss of employment), Stenson/Recipients who lose their SSI eligibility and Rosenberg/Recipients who lose their eligibility for cash assistance.

-Clients who have met their surplus for March will have their coverage extended for 6 months.
+Clients who have met their March, April, May, June, July or August spenddown, will have their Medicaid coverage extended for 6 months.
 Clients who have a spend down and have been unable to submit a bill or payment due to the COVID-19 emergency should call the MICSA Surplus Helpline at 929-221-0835 and leave a voicemail with the following information.